sambj24/deepbrief.github.io/_posts/2025-10-28-the_agentic_enterprise.md

 ## Introduction

 I have written in the past about the misnomer that automation fixes all.
 In fact, most organizations are automating the wrong way.
-They’re layering powerfule and expensive  tools over broken processes instead of re-engineering the work itself.
+They’re layering powerful and expensive tools over broken processes instead of taking a good look at the business process flow and re-engineering the processes itself.

 The best companies are moving to what I call the **Agentic Enterprise**, a model where automation systems plan, reason, and execute tasks across the full software lifecycle: design, build, test, deploy, and monitor.